jcwolfaws/amazon-gamelift-toolkit/building-gamelift-server-sdk-for-unreal-engine-and-amazon-linux/README.md

 # Notes on customizing to your needs

+## OpenSSL Version Compatibility

-It's important to use the same OpenSSL version as your Unreal Engine 5 version uses.
-The build script automatically selects the correct OpenSSL version based on your Unreal Engine version selection.
+It is **critical** to use the exact same OpenSSL version as your Unreal Engine 5 installation.
+The build script automatically selects the correct version based on your UE version choice, but if you're using a custom or patched version of UE, you may need to specify a different OpenSSL version.

 If you need to use a different OpenSSL version:
 1. Select the "Other" option when prompted for the Unreal Engine version
 2. Enter the specific OpenSSL version you need (e.g., 1.1.1k, 1.1.1s)

-You can find the OpenSSL version used by your Unreal Engine installation by checking the include folder at `Engine/Source/Thirdparty/OpenSSL` in your Unreal Engine source.
+You can find the exact OpenSSL version used by your Unreal Engine installation by checking the include folder at `Engine/Source/Thirdparty/OpenSSL` in your Unreal Engine source.
+The folder will have a name like `OpenSSL_1_1_1t-UEx.xx.x` indicating which version is used.

+Using an incompatible OpenSSL version can lead to runtime crashes or networking failures in your game.

 # Building the SDK